 |The grant matches 10% of annual RESP contribution up to an annual limit of $250 and a lifetime limit of $3,600.
 Low income families can receive an additional $250 per year.

 Now that you have learned about the benefits of an RESP account, you may be wondering how you can open an RESP account.

 There are some legal requirements to opening a new RESP account.
 First, the beneficiary of the RESP has to be a Canadian resident.
 Permanent residents and Canadian citizens both qualify.
 Second, the beneficiary must have a social insurance number (SIN).
 Canadian residents can apply for a SIN on the Canadian government website if they do not have one already.

 |Family RESP Plan

 With the RESP account created, the next step is to allocate money into it.

 The RESP has a lifetime contribution room of $50,000 and there is no annual contribution limit into the plan.
 Thinking about the tax-incentives, it may make sense to invest as much money into the plan as early as possible: capital gains on money invested within the RESP is tax-privileged.
 However, there are downsides to contributing all $50,000 in one year.
-Since there is no annual contribution limit, you can pay all the $50,000 at once into the plan but doing so would mean that you’re forfeiting about $6,700 of free government money (since only 20% of the first $2500 payment ($500) would be paid by the government).
+Since there is no annual contribution limit, you can pay all the $50,000 at once into the plan but doing so would mean that you’re forfeiting about $6,700 of free government money.
+Since each year only 20% of the first $2,500 of contributions ($500) would be paid by the government as CESG.

 An RESP account can remain open for 35 years.
 This allows freedom for the beneficiary to attend university when they feel ready to.
 However, it is best to contribute to the plan when they are under 18 years of age, as then the beneficiary would qualify for different grants from the government and province.
 It will also be best to withdraw from the RESP when the beneficiary does not hold a job.
 This is to minimize potential taxation on capital gains made in the RESP account.